latest nhpb_banner 1__compressed2

 Help with Medical Bills

-A major needs, as well as use of grants and government aid, is for job creation for all American families, including the black community.
-The program, much of which was encouraged/created by President Obama, will take the necessary steps to help jump start job creation, and it will work to strengthen the economic security and long term self-sufficiency of American families.
+A major need, as well as use of grants and government aid, is for job creation for all American families, including the black community.
+This also involves grant to help Black Americans pay their bills, whether rent, utilities or transportation, as they work towards self-sufficiency/.
+The programs, such as those from the United Way or government funded Minority Business Development Agency, take steps to help jump start job creation.
+The programs will work to strengthen the economic security and long term self-sufficiency of Black American families.

 Information on housing grants and assistance programs

-This investment will help low and moderate income households to obtain or keep decent, safe and sanitary housing.
+• This investment will help low and moderate income households to obtain or keep decent, safe and sanitary housing.
 It will stop an eviction, help them pay energy bills, or help the homeless find a place to live.
-Find additional programs that offer help with rent.
+In addition to section 8 Project Based Rent vouchers there are additional programs that offer help with rent.

-But the housing aid doesn’t stop there.
 Million of dollars more will be available to stop mortgage fraud.
-The Neighborhood Reinvestment Corporation’s (NRC) foreclosure counseling and prevention.
-There are also resources from banks, lenders, and mortgage servicers among others.
+Neighborhood Works of America and other government supported non-profits offer mortgage relief and foreclosure prevention.
+There are also resources from banks, lenders, and mortgage servicers among others that help minorities, including African Americans.
 Find additional ways to get mortgage help.

 Business and educational grants for the Black Community

-Student Loan Debt: There are additional resources available to help graduates who are overburdened with student loans as well as other forms of debt that may be the result of their education.
-The Obama Administration worked to strengthen income-based repayment plans for student loans, and some of that relief is still offered today This will be accomplished by reducing the monthly payments that need to be made by the student, both before and after they graduate.
+Student Loan Debt relief is available to help graduates who are overburdened with student loans as well as other forms of debt that may be the result of their education.
+The government works to strengthen income-based repayment plans for student loans, and some of that relief is still offered to people of color This will be accomplished by reducing the monthly payments that need to be made by the student, both before and after they graduate.

 Additional financial assistance and grants for African Americans

-Unemployment Aid: With the African American unemployment rate even higher than the national average, the fact is that we need more jobs.
-There will be additional help provided for those who have been most affected by a recession or lay-off.
+Grant money is offered for the unemployed.
+With the Black American unemployment rate often higher than the national average, the fact is that they need more opportunity to work.
+While they seek employment, there is additional help provided for those who have been most affected by a recession or lay-off.
 Much of this will be offered in the form of cash grants and it will help people pay some of the bills they incur on a monthly basis.

-For example, there will be an extension of emergency assistance and grants that are available to seniors and families with children, COBRA tax credits, Unemployment Insurance benefits, and additional funds as well as relief to states and localities so they can expand their resources.
+• For example, there will be an extension of emergency assistance and grants that are available to seniors and families with children, COBRA tax credits, Unemployment Insurance benefits, and additional funds.
+Much of this is from the federal government, however there is additional relief to states and localities so they can expand their resources.
 Find a detailed list of public assistance programs.

-The federal government budget also pays for the state as well as federal Head Start program as well as the Early Head Start program, which will allow them to continue to serve tens of thousands of children and families funded in ARRA.
+• In addition, the federal government also pays for state as well as federal Head Start program or the Early Head Start program, which will allow them to continue to serve tens of thousands of children and families.
 Many free day care vouchers are also available, and find how to get help with child care costs.

-Fund to Prevent Hunger and Improve Nutrition: The federal government provides billions of dollars for nutrition as well as lower income food assistance programs.
-The federal government funding supports over 10 million low and moderate income participants who are in the WIC program, whether Black Americans or people of another ethnicity.
+Government fund to Prevent Hunger supports tens of millions of low and moderate income participants who are in the WIC or SNAP program, whether Black Americans or people of another ethnicity.
 This is after a service that is critical to the ongoing health and nutrition of pregnant women, new mothers, and their infants.
 Find a list of free government food assistance programs.

-General Assistance from the Community Development Block Grant Program: The proposed federal budget provides billions of dollars each year for the Community Development Fund.
-This is an assistance program that is administered by your local community action agency.
-These non-profits are located in most counties, and Click here to find a listing of financial help programs as well as to get more information on community action agencies as well as other local charities.
+• This is a financial assistance program that is administered by your local community action agency.
+These non-profits are located in most counties, and click here to find a listing of financial help programs as well as to get more information on community action agencies as well as other local charities.

 Where to sign up for assistance and grants

-Since many of these are government programs, the best place to turn to for more information or to sign up is your local community action agency or your local government office, such as department of social as well as human services.
-Find your local community action agency.
+Since many of these are government programs that involve non-profit or corporate donations, the best place to turn to for more information or to sign up is your local community action agency or your local government office, such as department of social as well as human services.
 They have programs for low and moderate income families, African Americans, the elderly, the disabled, and others.

 Related Content From Needhelppayingbills.com